-- 2) If there is more than one incident, keep a written record of dates, times, the nature of the behavior, and witnesses, if any; - 3) If you are uncomfortable approaching the person responsible for the conduct of concern, or if the incidents do not stop after you have attempted to speak with the individual involved, promptly contact an appropriate supervisor (the Board Chair for Board members) or another appropriate party (e.g. Human Resources or a staff rep) for assistance in raising the concern.
+- conduct falls under this Regulation and tell the offending party to stop.
+In many cases this will put a stop to conduct of concern; - 2) If there is more than one incident, keep a written record of dates, times, the nature of the behavior, and witnesses, if any; - 3) If you are uncomfortable approaching the person responsible for the conduct of concern, or if the incidents do not stop after you have attempted to speak with the individual involved, promptly contact an appropriate supervisor (the Board Chair for Board members) or another appropriate party (e.g. Human Resources or a staff rep) for assistance in raising the concern.
 You may also contact Human Resources to discuss alternative courses of action, which may include informal resolution options or a formal complaint; - 4) Submit a written statement of complaint.
 It is recommended that you complete a copy of the Chilliwack School District Workplace Bullying and Harassment form, which is available at the worksite by clicking here as it includes all the necessary details to proceed.
 Alternately, you may submit a written statement that includes all the required information for a complaint (see "Formal Complaint Resolution" step b for further details).
-Submit the complaint as follows: - a) Directly to Human Resources or to your supervisor, principal or vice principal for submission to Human Resources; - b) if the person responsible for the conduct of concern is another employee, a Principal, Vice-Principal, Supervisor, Department Head, District Manager, Director, Secretary Treasurer of the District you may submit directly to Human Resources; - c) if the person responsible for the conduct of concern is a School Board Trustee or the Superintendent of Schools, or Director of Human Resources you may submit directly to the Secretary Treasurer.
+Submit the complaint as follows: - a) Directly to Human Resources or to your supervisor, principal or vice principal for submission to Human Resources; - if the person responsible for the conduct of concern is another employee, a Principal, Vice-Principal, Supervisor, Department Head, District Manager, Director, Secretary Treasurer of the District you may submit directly to Human Resources; - c) if the person responsible for the conduct of concern is a School Board Trustee or the Superintendent of Schools, or Director of Human Resources you may submit directly to the Secretary Treasurer.\